Sarah Parker

 • Lynch v Aldermore Bank [2022] EWHC 3050 (Ch)Acting for the Bank in its appeal against the decision of Chief ICC Judge Briggs to overturn a trustee in bankruptcy’s admission of a proof of debt based on a bank guarantee (led by Ian Wilson KC).

-Before coming to the Bar, Sarah had a career in IT as co-founder and managing director of a company providing software as a service to the voluntary sector.
+Prior to joining 3VB, Sarah had a career in IT as co-founder and managing director of a company providing software as a service to the voluntary sector.